teo666/Universal-Motor-Controller/README.md

 ``` bash
 0.0002
 ```
-**ATTENTION: THERE IS ONLY ONE SPECE BERTWEEN TWO ARGUMENTS**
+**ATTENTION: THERE IS ONLY ONE SPACE BERTWEEN TWO ARGUMENTS**

-**ATTENTION: PARAMETERS MUST BE GIVEN SEPARATELY, YOU CAN'T SET ALL THEM TOGHETER, ONLY ONE BY ONE**
+**ATTENTION: PARAMETERS MUST BE GIVEN SEPARATELY, YOU CAN'T SET THEM ALL TOGHETER, ONLY ONE BY ONE**

 **ATTENTION: K-VALUES ARE SHOWN WITH EIGHT DECIMAL DIGIT PRECISION**